 The 2000-01 summer season saw continued growth in tourism and non-government activity in Antarctica.
 More companies became involved, with a wider range of activities, and private adventurers pushed further afield.
 Some companies provided mountaineering, skiing, hiking and other opportunities in the Peninsula region, and at least two companies offered overnight stays ashore.
 Kayaking has become a part of some itineraries, while SCUBA diving was also offered.

 In response to market demand, tour companies are considering further expansion of their on-shore activities in 2001-02 and, if the trend continues, increasing pressures on land use is inevitable.
 As yet there appear to be no plans to establish permanent on-shore accommodation, but this cannot be ruled out in the future.

 Concerns have been expressed that the annual creep in the extent, range, and diversity of Antarctic tourist and adventure activities may outstrip the land management practices developed by the Antarctic Treaty System (ATS) over the past forty years to deal with them, particularly in the Antarctic Peninsula area.
-While the present situation is not critical, little of the work currently under way within the ATS is focussed on the regional-scale issues involved, and experiences in other parts of the world suggest that there is the potential to cause problems in later decades if the issues are not addressed.
+While the present situation is not critical, little of the work currently under way within the ATS is focused on the regional-scale issues involved, and experiences in other parts of the world suggest that there is the potential to cause problems in later decades if the issues are not addressed.